decimalism-team/base-search/README.md

-# easy generate hql Statement
+# Easy generate hql Statement

-you can generate hql by QueryGroup
+You can generate hql by QueryGroup

-#simple
+#Simple
 ```java
 new QueryGroup("a", 1).and("b", 2)
 ==> (a = :a0 AND b = :b1)